The Ultimate Chicken Enchilada Casserole Recipe

 If you’re having trouble finding it, don’t hesitate to ask a store employee for assistance.
 They can direct you to the correct aisle or even show you exactly where the enchilada sauce is located in the store.

-- Let the casserole cool completely before storing it.
+- Let the casserole cool completely.

-- Place the dish in the refrigerator for up to 4 days.
+- Store in the refrigerator for up to 4 days.

 Reheating